Sacred sites in Lithuania

 The Basilica of the Nativity holds the crowned miraculous painting of Our Lady of Šiluva — called 'Lithuania's greatest treasure.'
 Brought from Rome in 1457, lost during the Reformation, recovered after a weeping apparition, and crowned by papal authority twice, this Hodegetria icon anchors the largest religious gathering in the country.
 Each September, up to 100,000 pilgrims converge for the eight-day Šilinės festival.

 Six centuries of devotion converge in the basilica at Šiluva.
-The story begins in 1457, when nobleman Petras Gedgaudas built a church and placed within it a Marian icon brought from Rome — a Hodegetria, 'she who shows the way.'
-For generations the image drew the faithful.
-Then the Reformation swept through Lithuania, and the church was lost to Calvinists.
+The story begins in 1457, when nobleman Petras Gedgaudas placed within his church a Marian icon brought from Rome — a Hodegetria, 'she who shows the way.'
+For generations the image drew the faithful; then the Reformation swept through Lithuania, and the church was lost to Calvinists.
+What happened next — the weeping Virgin seen on a rock in 1608, so shaking the Calvinist professor sent to investigate that he later converted, and the recovery of the buried church and its painting — belongs to the defining moments of Lithuanian Catholicism.

 Each September, during the eight-day Šilinės festival, Lithuania gathers here.
 Up to 100,000 pilgrims fill the town, arriving by bus and car, some walking for three days from the Hill of Crosses.
 The basilica becomes the spiritual center of a nation expressing something that political history has tried repeatedly to suppress.